mainangaruiya/WLAN-loggin-system/README.md

 on clicking connect user is redirected to.
 Web page you register if not done so and then log in to the network username and password is stored in database
-THE CODE IS BIT INCOMPLETE FEEL FREE TO COLLABORATE
+THE CODE IS BIT INCOMPLETE FEEL FREE TO COLLABORATE AND TESTING